Community ServiceMaking a Greater Impact By Serving Our Community

 A Scout is Helpful

 Throughout the year, Scouts across the Cascade Pacific Council serve their communities.
-From collecting food during our annual Scouting for Food/Walk and Knock drive in December to Eagle Scout projects to regular weekly service, Scouts have proven to be service-minded.
+From collecting food during our annual Scouting for Food/Walk and Knock drive to Eagle Scout projects to regular weekly service, Scouts have proven to be service-minded.

 About Scouting for Food/Walk and Knock